 For more ideas to get your children writing in their second language read 5 Ways to Encourage a Child to Write in their Second Language.

-How do you encourage your child to write in their minority language?
+Over to You: What ways have you discovered to encourage your child to write in their minority language?